 First, if the second commandment condemns images of Jesus, then it condemns making images of anything at all.
-Therefore, God would have been guilty of contradicting himself because he commanded the Israelites to adorn the ark of the covenant with the images of cherubim (Exodus 25:18–20).
+And if that were the case, God would have been guilty of contradicting Himself because He commanded the Israelites to adorn the ark of the covenant with the images of cherubim (Exodus 25:18–20).

-Furthermore, in context, the commandment is not an injunction against making “graven images,” but an injunction against worshiping them.
+Furthermore, in context, the commandment is not an injunction against making “graven images,” but an injunction against worshipping them.
 As such, God warns, “You shall not make for yourself an idol in the form of anything in heaven above or on the earth beneath or in the waters below.
-You shall not bow down to them or worship them; for I, the Lord your God, am a jealous God” (Exodus 20:4–5, emphasis added).
-The commandment is not an injunction against making “graven images,” but an injunction against using these carved images as objects of worship.
+You shall not bow down to them or worship them; for I, the Lord your God, am a jealous God” (Exodus 20:4–5).

 Finally, if viewing an image necessarily leads to idolatry, then the incarnation of Christ was the greatest temptation of all.
 Yet Jesus thought it appropriate for people to look on Him and worship Him as God (Matthew 28:9; Luke 24:52).
 That worship, however, was to be directed to His Person, not His appearance.
 Indeed, idolatry lies not in the making of images but in the worship of man-made images in place of the “image of the invisible God” (Colossians 1:15).

 As we have borne the image of the man of dust, we shall also bear the image of the heavenly Man.

 **Note the preceding text is adapted from a new Revised and Updated version of The Complete Bible Answer Book that is forthcoming.
 When available we will update this page with corresponding information.
 Until then you can still purchase or receive for your partnering gift the current version by clicking here for purchase or here for partnering gift. ***